iana-atanassova/iana-atanassova.github.io/_projects/2020-emontal.md

 Objective: Extract and ontologically model subjects and places mentioned in regional documentary funds to facilitate their exploitation and valorization.

-Funding: Région Bourgogne Franche-Comté, funding of the PhD thesis of Nicolas Gutehrlé (3-year contract).
+Funding: Région Bourgogne Franche-Comté, France.
+Funding of the PhD thesis of Nicolas Gutehrlé (3-year contract).

 Official website of the project : <a href="http://tesniere.univ-fcomte.fr/projet-emontal/" target="_blank">http://tesniere.univ-fcomte.fr/projet-emontal/</a>